You’ve finally finished your orthodontic treatment. Hurrah! No more braces!

 A retainer “retains” your teeth in their new position while they settle in, preventing relapse and the ruin of expensive orthodontic treatment.

-How long do you wear a retainer?
+How many hours should you wear your retainer?

 The first three months after you’ve completed your orthodontic treatment you need to wear your retainers full-time, which means approximately 22 hours a day.
 That does mean you will need to sleep with them.
 However, you can remove them when you eat or brush your teeth.